without Internet Explorer,

 in 1280 x 960 resolution

 There are many bands that have attempted to merge the elements of an abrasive, caustic metal sound with horror and humor.
 Very few succeed in this endeavor.
 Ghoul did that.
 There are some bands that have tried to cultivate a stage identity and use props and wear masks or costumes.
-Less bands have tried this.
-Ghoul nailed it.
+Less bands have tried this and for many music fans, including myself, it does not work for me due to too much attention to the masks or props instead of the music.
+Ghoul nailed it, with right balance of gimmick and musical substance.
 But almost none can say that they had Oderus Urungus appear in their music videos.
 Ghoul achieved such an honor.
 Ghoul also created a smashing album with Splatterthrash.
 Unlike other albums like “We Came For the Dead,” “Splatterthrash” takes a more humorous and slick take on their monstrous sound.
 The style is also much more thrashy approach instead of the 100% death metal approach of their earlier years.
-The slick Halloween-y (yes I just said Halloween-y) sounding production allows for more dissonant riffs and licks to rise to their full potential in terms of their range.
+The slick Halloween-y (yes I just said Halloween-y) sounding production allows for more creepy and eerie riffs and licks to rise to their full potential in terms of their range.

 I say Halloween-y due to songs like “Psychoplasm” and “Baron Samedi.”
 They both sound like a chase through a cemetery at night.
 There is also a “surf” element to these tracks because of the guitar picking and drum rhythms that are scattered about these two songs that make them absolutely unique.
 The sound and vibe of Ghoul on this release is also one of a kind.
 “Into the Catacombs,” “Merde!,” and “Rise, Killbot, Rise” were arguably the best songs on the album for a multitude of reasons.
 The first of these three is the album’s most well-rounded instrumental and lures its listener in with a quiet guitar that sounds like a lonely crow calling its last caw, and then Dissector and Co. sweep you off your feet with a full band assault of guitars and drums.
 Merde! had a nice groove throughout littered with bass key changes under the guitar riffs, eerie synths, and changes in tempos that make the song complete.
 “Splatterthrash’s” longest track and my favorite of this album is “Rise, Killbot, Rise.”
 I loved the robotic voice used in the verses and the humorous references to the album art of this release.
 Also, the song structure was entertaining and offers the listener a great insight into the band’s full spectrum of sound.